Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Problem Formulation

-Critically, this algorithm should ensure that constraints are satisfied \textit{at all times}, avoiding obstacles ($\x_t\,{\notin}\,\Xobs$, where $\Xobs$ is the obstacle set) and respecting system constraints ($\x_t\,{\in}\,\X$, $\ac_t\,{\in}\,\U$, where $\X$, $\U$ are feasible state and control sets).
-Due to the system stochasticity and uncertain dynamics, strict enforcement of all constraints for all times may be challenging without further assumptions, e.g., bounded model mismatch.
-Instead, we enforce all constraints via a single chance constraint at probability level $(1\,{-}\,\delta)\,{\in}\, (0,1)$.
-Specifically, we define a \textit{joint chance constraint} which should hold at all times until the goal $\Xgoal$ is reached.
+Critically, this algorithm should guarantee \textit{trajectory-wise} constraints satisfaction: obstacles are avoided ($\x_t\notin\Xobs$ with $\Xobs\subset\R^n$ the obstacle set) and system constraints are respected ($\x_t\in\X$, $\ac_t\in\U$ with $\X\subset\R^n$, $\U\subset\R^m$ the feasible state and control sets, which represent, for example, velocity bounds and torque-limited actuators, see Section \ref{sec:results:sim}) at all times, and the goal $\Xgoal$ is eventually reached.
+Due to the system stochasticity and uncertain dynamics, enforcing all constraints with probability one may be challenging without further assumptions (e.g., bounded model mismatch).
+Instead, we enforce all constraints via a single \textit{joint chance constraint} with probability level $(1\,{-}\,\delta)$, where $\delta\,{>}\,0$ is a small tolerable probability of failure.
 The full problem is expressed as \\[-2mm]

-\centerline{\textbf{Chance-Constrained Optimal Control Problem} \textbf{(\ccocp)} }
+\centerline{\textbf{ Chance-Constrained Optimal Control Problem} \textbf{(\ccocp)} }